Follow these steps to improve your website copy and better connect with your audience.

 Did you know the average attention span of an adult is now just 8 seconds?
 This means you need to make your website copy easy for to people to skim and absorb.
 Replace those long paragraphs of website copy with short paragraphs and make sure to use headings and bullet points to make important things stand out.

-Find a long passage of copy on your website and try splitting it into smaller paragraphs.
-Reduce the amount of text in long chunks of copy by 30% with effective headings and bullet points.
+Action: Find a long passage of copy on your website and try splitting it into smaller paragraphs.
+You can also reduce the amount of text on your website with subheadings and bullet points.

 3. Make your copy about your customers.